andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 The unit test differs from a more traditional unit test in that it exercises the step function in the cloud as part of an ephemeral, test-specific CDK stack.
 This approach allows the Lambda functions used by the step function to be swapped for test-specific implementations.
 This allows us to script responses for those function and so test all the routes through the step function.
 For an in-depth look at the approach, please see my post [Step Function integration testing with CDK](https://www.10printiamcool.com/step-function-integration-testing-with-cdk).

 The first test I tried initiates the step function by publishing a `quoteSubmitted` event.
-It then wait for an observer Lambda function to receive a `quoteProcessedEvent`.
+It then waits for a Lambda function, acting as a test observer, to receive a `quoteProcessedEvent`.

 ```TypeScript
 // Act